Key takeaways

 ButterflyMX vs. Envera

-Envera Systems attempts to simplify vehicle access for visitors at gated properties, but their solutions may actually create more work for property staff and slow down the flow of traffic at your gated entrance.
+Envera Systems attempts to simplify vehicle access control for visitors at gated properties, but their solutions may actually create more work for property staff and slow down the flow of traffic at your gated entrance.
 What’s more, it’s unclear what kinds of access control solutions Envera offers for access points beyond the front gate.

 But with ButterflyMX, you get a unified solution that controls access for residents, delivery carriers, and visitors alike, effectively balancing security and convenience.